-Though Oozie support various types of job but in this blog, we will discuss only MapReduce, Spark, Sqoop & HDFS Action workflow samples.
+Though Oozie supports various types of jobs.
+In this blog, we will discuss only MapReduce, Spark, Sqoop & HDFS Action workflow samples.

 If you want to execute MapReduce jobs using oozie engine, we need to define job tracker, name-node details, Mapper class, Reducer class, input and output directory.
 We can also configure more configuration parameters, but these are the base parameters.8n8

 Oozie also provides support to run Sqoop commands directly in workflow using Sqoop action nodes.
-You can also specify Sqoop job but in below example, we are going to fetch all records from customers table in MYSQL and storing the result in HDFS location.
+You can also specify a Sqoop job but in the example below, we are going to fetch all records from the customers table in MYSQL and store the result in HDFS location.

 Oozie Workflow also provides us to work with HDFS storage and to run HDFS commands.

-Oozie also provides extended support to run Spark actions.You can defines various configurations to run spark job such number of executor, output compressions, memory required and much more to run your spark application.
+Oozie also provides extended support to run Spark actions.You can define various configurations to run spark job such number of executor, output compressions, memory required and much more to run your spark application.